-In adaptive signal processing, performance comparison between algorithms can be made on the basis of different criteria.
-Three important measures of performance are: i) convergence rate, ii) steady-state error, and iii) computational complexity.
-From equation \eqref{eq:37} and \eqref{eq:45}, it can be seen that the fractional-order variants are computationally very expensive, we therefore focus only on convergence and steady-state measures for our experiments.
+In adaptive signal processing, performance comparison between algorithms can be made on the bases of different criteria.
+Three important measures of performance are: (i) convergence rate, (ii) steady-state error, and (iii) computational complexity.
+From equations \eqref{eq:37} and \eqref{eq:45}, it is observed that the fractional-order variants are computationally very expensive as they require additional number of computations.
+Therefore, we focus only on convergence and steady-state measures for our experiments.

 For a fair evaluation, the conventional algorithms and their proposed counterparts must be setup at either an equal convergence (for the steady-state performance comparison) or an equal steady-state (for the convergence performance).
-Also, if one algorithm can perform better than the other in both aspects then higher convergence rate at the cost of low steady-state error must be shown.
+Also, if one algorithm is supposed to perform better than the other then a higher convergence rate at the cost of lower steady-state error must be shown.

-We argue that the simulation parameters used in \cite[Sect.
-4.1]{CFLMS} are biased.
-Specifically, with the learning rate values adopted in \cite[Sect.
+\begin{proof}[\textbf{Claim 5}] The simulation results do not delineate the actual convergence trends of the fractional algorithms. \end{proof} We argue that with the simulation parameters used in \cite[Sect.
 4.1]{CFLMS}, the LMS and the NLMS algorithms converge slowly (see \cite[Fig. 3-5]{CFLMS}).
-Other issues are listed below.
+Other observations are stated below.

-\begin{enumerate} \item The results in \cite{CFLMS} are reported for one simulation run only and no Monte Carlo simulation information is given, which makes reproducibility of the similar results very difficult if not impossible.